hartpoli/WebScrapingV1/README.md

 This modified function will find all the text content on the page and return it as a list.

 Conclusion
 Web scraping can be a powerful tool for extracting data from websites.
 With Python and the BeautifulSoup library, you can quickly and easily extract links, images, text content, and more.
-This script is a starting point for your own web scraping projects.
+This script is a starting point for your own web scraping projects.# WebScrapingV1